 On October 27, 1858, future President Theodore Roosevelt is born in New York City to a wealthy family.
 Roosevelt was home-schooled and then attended Harvard University, graduating in 1880.
 He served in the New York state legislature from 1881 to 1884.

 In 1880, Roosevelt married Alice Hathaway Lee.
 The couple had a daughter, Alice, on February 12, 1884.
 Two days after his daughter’s birth, tragedy struck: Both Roosevelt’s wife and his mother died from illness.
 The deaths so devastated Roosevelt that he ordered those around him not to mention his wife’s name.
 Burdened by grief, he abandoned politics, left the infant Alice with his sister Bamie and struck out for the Dakota territories at the end of 1884.
 While in the Dakotas, he raised cattle and acted as the local lawman.
 He also found time to indulge his passion for reading and writing history books.
 After a blizzard wiped out his prized herd of cattle in 1885, Roosevelt returned to eastern society and politics.
 In 1886, he married Edith Carow and the new couple went on to have five children.

 Roosevelt served as U.S. Civil Service commissioner from 1885 to 1889 in Washington, D.C., and then as New York City’s police commissioner from 1895 to 1897.
 President William McKinley chose Roosevelt as assistant secretary of the Navy later that year.
 When the Spanish-American War broke out in 1898, Roosevelt signed up for cavalry service, leading a pivotal battle at San Juan Heights in Cuba.
 His exemplary leadership in the war contributed to his successful campaign to become New York’s governor in late 1898, an office he held until 1900 when the Republican Party nominated him to be William McKinley’s vice-presidential running mate.
-The campaign was successful, but President McKinley was shot by an assassin less than a year into this second term, on September 12, 1901.
-Two days later, McKinley died from his wounds and Roosevelt began the first of his two terms in the White House.
+The campaign was successful, but President McKinley was shot by an assassin less than a year into this second term, on September 6, 1901.
+Eight days later, McKinley died from his wounds and Roosevelt began the first of his two terms in the White House.